First-Time Connecticut Domestic Violence Offenses

 Criminal Protective & Restraining Orders During the Family Violence Education Program

-As we often discuss in the context of Stamford Connecticut domestic violence arrests, all domestic violence arrests require the issuance of criminal protective and restraining orders during the entire pendency of your case.
+All domestic violence arrests require the issuance of criminal protective and restraining orders during the entire pendency of your case.
 The protective orders come in 3 forms: (1) the most restrictive “Full No Contact” protective / restraining order, (2) the next restrictive “Full / Residential Stay-Away” protective order, and (3) the least restrictive “Partial” or “Limited” Protective order, prohibiting you from assaulting, threatening or harassing the protected person.
 These restraining orders can cause havoc in your life: they trigger additional screening and questioning at routine police traffic stops and border crossings, and they hang over your head during your entire Connecticut domestic violence case, oftentimes giving a victim additional ammunition to try and get you arrested if you are engaged in a adversarial divorce or breakup.
 That’s why it is critical for you to try and get your domestic violence arrest dismissed as quickly as possible—not only to get your charges dismissed and erased, but also to have the domestic violence judge terminate these criminal protective orders forever.

 Scrubbing the Internet: Removing Your Online Domestic Violence Arrest Records from the Internet